 Copyright and Technology

 Copyright and Technology is the only publication that exclusively covers the role of technology as an enabler of copyright.
-We discuss digital rights technologies, including DRM, watermarking, fingerprinting, rights licensing, and rights information management; we discuss technology-related aspects of copyright law including service provider liability, graduated response, anticircumvention, digital first sale, etc.; and we discuss the evolution of digital content business models and economics.
+We discuss digital rights technologies, including DRM, watermarking, fingerprinting, rights licensing, and rights information management; we discuss technology-related aspects of copyright law including service provider liability, graduated response, anticircumvention, digital resale, etc.; and we discuss the evolution of digital content business models and economics.

 I run GiantSteps Media Technology Strategies, a management consultancy focused on the content industries.
 At GiantSteps, we help our clients, primarily media companies and digital media technology vendors, achieve growth through market intelligence and our expertise in business strategy and technology architecture.
 My consulting practice spans many different areas of digital content technology.